mwhatter/OpenPhalanX/README.md

 ## License

-OpenPhalanx is licensed under GPL-3.0 License.
+OpenPhalanX is licensed under GPL-3.0 License.
 Refer to the [LICENSE](LICENSE) file for more details.